This article is evidence-based, verified by Dr. Ahmed Zayed.

 COVID-19

-The U.S. Food and Drug Administration released an “immediately in effect” guidance policyOpens in a new tab. on March 22, 2020, addressing an anticipated increased need for ventilators, accessories, and other respiratory devices, during the COVID-19 pandemic.
+The U.S. Food and Drug Administration released an “immediately in effect” guidance policy on March 22, 2020, addressing an anticipated increased need for ventilators, accessories, and other respiratory devices, during the COVID-19 pandemic.

-Additionally, the guidance policy stipulated that their recommendations were intended to “augment” and not replace any procedures and specific controls developed by the Centers for Disease Control and PreventionOpens in a new tab. and other health care organizations.
+Additionally, the guidance policy stipulated that their recommendations were intended to “augment” and not replace any procedures and specific controls developed by the Centers for Disease Control and Prevention and other health care organizations.

 That policy recommended that health care providers and facilities use “FDA-cleared” conventional full-featured ventilators whenever possible to support patients suffering from respiratory failure.